bfox9900/CAMEL99/README.md

 ## Change History
 Oct 7, 2017  - Version 1.9 includes POSTPONE, ;CODE and DOES>
 - 99.2% ANS CORE compliant.
 Missing 1 word: ENVIRONMENT?
 - change to CHARDEF in GRAFIX2.FTH
   - Now uses pointer to data, not stack data
-- S" now uses a string POOL at >2000
-- HEAP memory system added.
-Starts at >2180
+- HEAP variable is defined (H) Initialized to >2100 see: lib/HEAP.FTH for the full version.
 - Target loops now in separate file. (targloop.hsf)
 - LEAVE has been implemented per CAMEL Forth method
 - numerous speedups and size reductions in CODE words
-- new word: ^C? scans keyboard for control C. 4X faster than KEY?
+- new word: ?TERMINAL scans keyboard for FCNT4.
+6X faster than KEY?
 - TMR!
 TMR@ let you use the 9901 timer for limit timing MAX duration is 325mS
 - MS word uses the 9901 timer for accurate delays in milli-seconds